joe7575/vm16asm/doc/manual.md

 ## Include Instruction

-To bind several asm files to one larger project, the assembler allows to import other files with the `$include` instruction:
+To bind several `.asm` files to one larger project, the assembler allows to import other files with the `$include` instruction:

 ```assembly
 $include "itoa.asm"